Our aim is to help inform your project or organisation’s development by making your evaluations

 - More representative – telling your story from different perspectives

 In practice, this can include simply giving one or two days support with your own self-evaluation; undertaking independent evaluation of your programme; or supporting bespoke action research projects.
+Please note we are very selective about the external evaluations we take on, undertaking only three or four each year.
+We select clients and contracts that actively seek learning, change and improvement; recognise the difference between evaluation and PR; and plan ahead.
 Contact us to discuss your needs.

 Evaluation consultancy: Supporting organisations to develop manageable evaluation systems

-- Alcohol Focus Scotland: Developing a coherent evaluation system for measuring and reporting on the organisation’s strategic plan.
+- Alcohol Focus Scotland, Place for Hope, Victim Support Scotland and others: Developing coherent evaluation systems for measuring and reporting on new strategic plans.

-- Paths for All, Voluntary Action Fund and others: Helping funders to develop robust but proportionate processes for evidencing and reporting impact.
+- Paths for All, Creative Scotland, Cycling UK, Impact Funding Partners and others: Helping funders to develop robust but proportionate processes for evidencing and reporting impact.

 Independent external evaluation: with a particular interest in ‘proof of concept’ evaluations for innovative services and pilot projects